 In 2015, Swissman Hansjörg Huber

 started the village community of the Atlas Children in Morocco, close to Marrakech.
 Together with his partner in life he made his vision real and created a village for abandoned children from scratch.
 Huber, who used to be in the insurance business before, invested a large part of his own wealth to enable a better future for those children.
-Today, 100 children live in our village, and about 10 will be moving in soon.
+Today, 111 children live in our village, and others will move in soon.
 We are also planning to build more villages.

 Where are the Atlas Children from?